 2- Have fun and learn at the museum of art and industry

-On 3000 m², the Grand Workshop retraces the history of land transport in the Auto Moto Vélo space, pays homage to the work of arms factory workers and offers an immersion into the Paris Montmartre of the Belle Époque by following Châtelleraudais Rodolphe Salis, creator of the cabaret Le Black cat.
+On 3000 m², the Grand Workshop traces the history of land transport in space Car Motorcycle Bike, pays tribute to the work of the workers of the arms factory and offers a dive into the Paris of Montmartre during the Belle Époque by following the Châtelleraudais Rodolphe Salis, creator of the cabaret Le Chat Noir.

 3- Take The Grand Atelier Express